JoseCanova/JoseCanova/README.md

 i thought on other methods. but its mode appropriate. and will the "no mutability" principle.

 which means configure all this "helper classes as beans".

+the model doesn't fit.. hum... good hum?

+what does it means? dont need modelmapper. its uselless you model one into another.  no need. to difficult. so.. use the new mode.
+DTO.